Alvor1991/PP4-Physio/README.md

 #### User Stories

-GitHub projects were used as a project management tool with a Kanban board to track user stories and monitor progress:
+GitHub projects was used as a project management tool with a Kanban board to track user stories & monitor progress:

 **Start**
 ![User Stories Progress - Start](assets/readme_files/start.png)